 The trigger requires just the right amount of pressure, and the shot is quiet and pretty much vibration-free when compared to other models in this price range.
 There’s obviously a thumb-hole grip, and the stock is made from compound materials using GAM technology, which stands for “Gas Assisted Molding” and is a manufacturing process used for creating different components and which provides for much higher durability of the finished product.

 The design allows for the attachment of a crank cocking mechanism; simply remove the two plastic covers on both the left and right side of the back of the stack, and you can easily attach the crank.
 I personally have not done this though so can’t provide you with more information on this particular issue.

 What Crossbow Case Fits the Barnett Wildcat C5?

 The SKB Hunter Series Crossbow Case is a nice choice for the Barnett Wildcat.
-This hard case is available for around the $300 mark.
+This hard case quite expensive and may not be within everyone’s budget.
 The Tarantula Deluxe Crossbow Case is a great soft case, as well as more affordable alternative.
 It also has a few pockets to store accessories.

 Barnett Wildact C5 Review – Summary